d-rug/intro_gis_in_r/README.md

       e.
 Navigate to the Files tab in RStudio and click "New Folder", and name that folder "data".
       f.
 Navigate inside that folder and create another folder named "raw".
-  4. Project Setup for "Version Control"
-      a.
-Select "Git".
-      b.
-Click on the green "Code" button and copy the URL.
-      c.
-Paste the URL into the Repository URL box.
-      d.
-Copy the repository name and paste it into the project directory name box.
-      e.
-Browse and select the directory where you want to store this project.
-      f.
-Click "Create Project".

 Next we need to install several packages.
 We can do that by running the following code in the R Console.